-34. Defendants, without any authorization or license, have knowingly and willfully pirated Plaintiff's Rotita Work in connection with the advertisement, distribution, offering for sale, and sale of illegal products into the United States and Illinois over the internet.
-Each Defendant Internet
+34. Defendants, without any authorization or license, have knowingly and willfully pirated Plaintiff's Rotita copyrighted photographs in connection with the advertisement, distribution, offering for sale, and sale of competing products into the United States and Illinois over the internet.
+Each Defendant Internet Store offers shipping to the United States, including Illinois, and, on information and belief, each Defendant has offered to sell Infringing Products into the United States, including Illinois.